 The potential benefits of aromatherapy in Parkinson’s include:

 - Physical: muscular aches and pain, joint stiffness and pain, weakness of limbs, constipation, poor circulation and cramp can be treated through massage - either to the whole body or locally around the affected area.

-- Mental & emotional: depression, anxiety, insomnia, nausea and headache can be treated through massage and/or inhalation.
+- Mental and emotional: depression, anxiety, insomnia, nausea and headache can be treated through massage and/or inhalation.

 What should I expect at an appointment?

 Aromatherapy is not regulated in many countries.
 It is therefore helpful to ask your doctor or other healthcare professional for recommendations.
 Friends, family, other people with Parkinson’s or your national Parkinson’s association may also be able to advise based on personal experience.

 It is advisable to see a therapist who has experience of Parkinson’s so do ask about their experience of the condition as well as their qualifications.

 Before the treatment begins, the Aromatherapist will ask you about your current health, medical history and lifestyle – this will enable the therapist to create the correct treatment plan, specifically for you.